hajardami/hajardami/README.md

 ## 🙋‍♂️ About Me

-I'm a software engineering student  at ENSIAS (National School of Computer Science and System Analysis).
+I'm a software engineering student  at ENSIAS (National School of Computer Science and System Analysis).My interests are:
- My interests are:
--Competitive programming
+           **Competitive programming,
-- Web & Mobile devloppement
+           Web & Mobile devloppement,
--Machine learning
+           Cloud Computing,
+           Computer Vision and
+           Machine learning**

 ## 💞️ I’m looking to collaborate on any project I could get experience from